-Professor of Musculoskeletal Biology
+Professor of Musculoskeletal Biology & Honorary rheumatologist

 - Consultant rheumatologist

-- Director, Arthritis Research UK Centre for Osteoarthritis Pathogenesis
+- Director, Centre for Osteoarthritis Pathogenesis

 Tonia Vincent studied medicine at UCL, qualifying in 1993.
 She trained as a junior doctor in London, later specialising in Rheumatology.
 In 1998 she took time out to do a PhD at the Kennedy Institute of Rheumatology under Professor Jeremy Saklatvala (awarded 2002).
-She continued at the Kennedy Institute as a Wellcome Trust clinician scientist and is currently an Arthritis Research UK Senior Fellow.
+She continued at the Kennedy Institute as a Wellcome Trust clinician scientist and subsequently as an Arthritis Research UK Senior Fellow.
 In 2012 the Kennedy Institute moved to the University of Oxford and she was appointed Professor of Musculoskeletal Biology.